LaunchCodeEducation/data-analysis/src/assignments/hello-world.rst

 #.
 Run the program to visually ensure that ``"Hello world!"`` is printed,
 #.
 Commit and push your changes.

 You may make any number of commits to your solution.
-You won't lose points for pushing *commit and push* many times.
+You won't lose points for committing and pushing many times.
 In fact, each assignment is worth only 1 point.
 In most cases, you won't need to *commit and push* more than once, however.
-You can verify that your code runs we expect by running it and seeing the proper ``"Hello world!"`` message printed.
+You can verify that your code runs as expected by running it and seeing the proper ``"Hello world!"`` message printed.

 In some cases, you may see a yellow dot grading status instead of the green check or red ``x``.
 This is fine and just means that GitHub is currently building your solution.
 It will often resolve to either a check or ``x`` after